 Composer Geoffrey Hudson’s music has been performed across the United States and in Europe.
-His latest work, A Passion for the Planet, is an hour-long oratorio on the subject of climate change.
-Blending scientific prose, poetry, and sacred texts from many faiths, the libretto traces an arc from beauty and gratitude into darkness and out again into hope.
+His 2019 eco-oratorio, A Passion for the Planet, blends scientific prose, poetry, and sacred texts from many faiths.
+The libretto traces an arc from beauty and gratitude into darkness and out again into hope.
 Read more about A Passion for the Planet.

 Hudson’s Quartet Project has been recorded by leading American ensembles like the Chiara, Jupiter, Parker, Miró, and Apple Hill quartets.
 Brooklyn Rider calls The Quartet Project, “a great idea at the right time,” and the Borromeo Quartet celebrates it as, “a wonderful resource… filled with vivid colors and characters.”
 In November 2017, a suite from The Quartet Project was performed at the International Society for Contemporary Music’s “World New Music Days” in Vancouver.
 Read more about The Quartet Project.